Updated January 2022

 Variety is the spice of life.
 And when you set out to make money using delivery apps, it’s best to explore all your options.
 There are specific difficulties or challenges to working with Instacart Shopper, Amazon Flex, and Shipt Shopper that you won’t come across with strict food-only delivery apps.
 However, these difficulties or challenges could add much-needed variety to your workweek.

 It is possible to make money using food delivery apps (otherwise, they wouldn’t be as popular as they are).
 You do need to keep in mind that you will need to pay your own taxes and insurance.
-Also, it’s worth noting that you will add a hefty amount of wear and tear to your vehicle.
+Also, it’s worth noting that you could add a hefty amount of wear and tear to your vehicle.

 Eliminate the cost of vehicle depreciation.
 Consider renting a vehicle through Hyrecar.

 Additionally, it can be a bit overwhelming, tracking your mileage, tax deductions, and earnings.
-Consider using a delivery drivers assistant app like Gridwise or Hurdle to take some of the headaches away from these tasks.
+Consider using a delivery drivers assistant app like Gridwise or Hurdlr to take some of the headaches away from these tasks.
 Also, keep your options open.
 Browse all the freelance opportunities available in your area with Steady.
 Or, rent out your space for storage with Neighbor.

 If you decide to devote your efforts exclusively to food delivery apps, you don’t need to commit to only one app.
 Try them all out and find the one that works best for you, in your market, and with your specific priorities.